- The internal components of the battery are faulty (Section 4A).

 - Defective buzzer (Section 12).

-Windshield/rear door wipers defective or not working satisfactorily
+Windshield/rear door wipers are faulty or not working properly

 - Defective relay (Section 12).